ialokim/radicale_storage_family_scheduler/README.md

 so make sure to correctly set the Radicale `auth` backend accordingly.
 Please refer to the [Radicale docs](http://radicale.org/configuration/#auth) for more information.

+__Important:__ Usernames need to be e-mail addresses for this plugin to work!
+These e-mail addresses have to be used while inviting other family members.

 In order to call the plugin, you need to set the storage type to `radicale_storage_family_scheduler` in the [configuration](http://radicale.org/configuration/).

 In addition to this Radicale config, you need to symlink to the default calendar of each user from a collection called `.Radicale.private`.
-This calendar will be used by the plugin for adding events automatically.
+This calendar will be used by the plugin for adding/removing events automatically.

 ## Licence